Table of Contents

 A number of studies have confirmed that it supports the normal function of nerves and protects them from damage.
 This helps to prevent, for example, Alzheimer’s or Parkinson’s disease.
 Ginseng is also often used to support brain function.
 It affects the activity of choline, which is important for the production of acetylcholine – a neurotransmitter that has an important role in the regulation of memory, thinking and learning.

 It also increases the activity of the body’s antioxidant glutathione peroxidase, which can scavenge harmful free radicals and thus protect cells from oxidative stress.
 It also affects the production of nitric oxide, which increases blood flow.
 As a result, it supports the proper function of the heart and blood vessels, and the supply of oxygen and important nutrients throughout the body.
-Better blood circulation is also probably behind the improvement in erectile function in men who were given ginseng supplements as part of studies.
+For example, as part of studies, men were given ginseng supplements.
+As a result, there was reported an improvement in erectile function, which is thanks to better blood circulation.
 In addition, the results of scientific work suggest that this adaptogen can alleviate some of the symptoms of menopause in women, and thus promote libido.
 [10–11]